 A total of twenty hours of community service will be assigned for the semester.
 If students completed community service over the summer or through another club or organization that service counts.
 There are a couple forms located on my high school website that need to be completed and one involves your signature.
 The students may dedicate all twenty hours to one community service project or they may try multiple places to complete their service.
 In the past students have benefited from choosing an area of service that they are interested in.
 We will be having numerous conversations about community service including how to find appropriate places to complete service hours during the first few weeks of class.

 As stated at the beginning, PIG is a semester course.
 Each quarter is worth 40% of the overall grade and the final exam is worth 20% of the overall grade.
-The projects will be worth 50% of the quarter grade, community service 20%, quizzes 20% and classwork assignments 10%.
-If you have any questions please feel free to contact me.
+The projects included related quizzes will be worth 80% of the quarter grade and community service 20%, If you have any questions please feel free to contact me.
 I am looking forward to a successful semester.